Overview

 A targeted intervention is implemented and tracked.
 Sentiment and complaint frequency around that topic are monitored to confirm the fix worked.

-Data sources for CX root cause analysis
+What data sources does CX root cause analysis use?

 SourceWhat it contributes to RCA